despectra/github-repoview/README.md

 4. When network loader retrieves a list of items it uses CacheSyncManager instance to refresh cache with newly retrieved items
 5. When network loader completes request, it forces local loader to reload data
 6. Both local and network loaders use the same data models classes thanks to the compatibility of Realm and Retrofit
 7. Activities render only local loaders results.
-It uses RecyclerView and ListAdapter to dislpay items
+It uses RecyclerView and ListAdapter to display items

 ## Dependencies
 This application uses a several external libraries:
 * Retrofit - REST API implementation
-* Realm - local database implementation
+* Realm - local cache
 * Android Support Library - material design widgets, styles
-* Picasso - loading avtars of users
+* Picasso - loading user avatars
 * Materialish-progress - material progress wheel widget